This unreal website embraces the most notorious UX design trend

 At a time when an AI can redesign a living room at the click of a button, the lines between what’s real and what isn’t are getting blurrier every day.
 And with the rise of augmented and virtual reality, the physical and digital worlds are melding into one blob at hurtling speeds.
 That blurring of lines can be unsettling at times, and completely frivolous at others, but for one designer, it has become the essence of a fascinating new brand identity.

-It all starts with a brief that called for a brand identity that is both nostalgic and forward-thinking.
+It all starts with a brief that called for a brand identity, which is both nostalgic and forward thinking.
 “It’s IBM meets TWA,” says Cotton.
 (The original logo was designed by graphic designer Hannah Nathans and is closer to IBM, but Cotton gave it a “TWA” twist by tweaking it so that the thickness of each stripe decreases with each letter, suggesting an evolution.)

 Once the logo was in place, Cotton went through a dozen wildly contrasting iterations of the website, always experimenting with those blurred boundaries between the physical and the digital realms.
 In one version, she played with Moiré, where two ruled patterns are superimposed over each other to create a sense of motion.
-In another, she was inspired by the kind of shadows that blinds might cast on a wall, except in this case, the shadows spelled “The Last Agency” and the angle of the shadow varied based on the time and day you would visit the website.
+In another, she was inspired by the kind of shadows that blinds might cast on a wall—except in this case, the shadows spelled “The Last Agency” and the angle of the shadow varied based on the time and day you would visit the website.
 “I really liked the idea to bring that to the digital realm,” she says.

 Eventually, the team landed on the substance of steel, which is meant to evoke resilience and the idea that this is “the last agency you’re going to need,” says Cotton.
 Here again, grounding the website in real-life materiality was key.
 “It became less about a nod to the past and more about the physical qualities of something everlasting,” she says.

 Cotton started with a scratched-up steel surface that looks like it has been through a lot.
 But the real magic comes in when you move the cursor around the page, which makes the light shift ever so gently across the typeface on the screen.
 “The whole site is an illusion,” says Cotton.
-“It looks 3D and it’s not.”
+“It looks 3D, and it’s not.”

 For an added layer of interaction, Cotton has hidden a fun “easter egg” on the landing page.
 If you press the letter “c”, a camera icon pops up in the bottom-right corner.
 Click to allow the site to use your front camera, and you will find a highly blurred version of your face reflected against the steel backdrop.
 As the light on the screen shifts based on your head movement, the physical quality of the digital image becomes even more convincing.